shawnferry/HOL7712-gitbook/Environment.md

 * One Oracle SPARC T5 Server (Compute Node)
 * One Oracle ZFS Storage ZS3 (Storage Appliance)

-The Lab software is individual Kernel Zones running the next major Solaris release and are provisioned via OpenStack Kilo.
+The Lab software is individual Kernel Zones running an upcoming Solaris release and are provisioned via OpenStack Kilo.

 All lab content and files will be available online can be completed using Solaris VMs in VirtualBox.